ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Specifying Transport Properties {#connection-props}

-A Preconnection Object holds parameters reflecting the application's requirements and preferences for the transport.
+A Preconnection Object holds properties reflecting the application's requirements and preferences for the transport.
 These include Selection Properties (Protocol and Path Selection Properties), as well as Generic and Specific Protocol Properties for configuration of the detailed operation of the